dandan8888/Fraud_Risk_Intelligence_Portfolio/README.md

 This project builds a detection agent that thinks the way a fraud analyst thinks: not just pattern-matching keywords, but reasoning about **manipulation tactics, psychological leverage points, and scam lifecycle phases**.

 Built to demonstrate the intersection of:
-- Fraud domain expertise (operational experience at EverCompliant, 2016–2019)
+- risk intelligence firm specializing in financial crime and threat detection
-- Applied AI/ML (M.Sc.
-Machine Learning, Reichman University, 2025)
+- Applied AI/ML
 - Behavioral science frameworks

 ---